I posted this several years ago but thought it's worthy of a rerun during this threshold of the summer season.

 But I've sidetracked my story.

 We eventually made it to the riding trails, and I managed to mount a horse.
 In consideration of my apprehension and less than minimal riding experience, I was given a horse aptly named Mule.
 To say that he had been ridden by General George McClellan during the Civil War might be a slight exaggeration - but nevertheless, Mule was undeniably ancient.
-He was slow, gentle, and clockwork predictable - - which suited my pathetically timid riding personality.
+He was slow, gentle, and clockwork predictable - - which suited my pathetically timid and sissified nature.

-I won't mention the painful saddle sores that inflicted my tender virgin ass during our early evening rides.
-I will say that I eventually got used to Mule and enjoyed our excursions on the trail.....
+I won't dwell on the painful saddle sores that inflicted my tender virgin ass during our early evening rides.
+I will say that I eventually got used to Mule and immensely enjoyed our excursions on the trail.....

 ....until the fateful day when Mule was suddenly incapacitated.
 I don't recall why he was unavailable, but I vividly remember the substitute horse with which I was provided.
 His name was Pal - - and a more inappropriate name for a miserable mount was never devised.